aaltonewmedia/physcomp.newmedia.dog/content/2024/connor-z/week_1-homework/index.md

 I tested it out by activating both LED when I pressed the button.
 All are connected.

-(Except the first time I put the wrong port on code and confused about why it isn't work)
+(Except the first time I put the wrong port on code and confused about why it doesn't work)